nori0227/Cloud-Managed-SQL-ERDs-Dummy-Data/README.md

 ## in vscode, do the following
 1. check for the correct python interpreter
-1. pip install python-dotenv
+2. pip install python-dotenv
+3. pip install faker
-2. conda install -c anaconda pymysql
+4. conda install -c anaconda pymysql

+## in terminal
+1. mysql -u jannatul -h 504-db-server.mysql.database.azure.com -p
+2. show databases;
+3. use patient_portal; (name of the database)